 Reducing Hiring Bias Starts With Your Process

-Hiring bias isn't going away on its own.
-Training programs raise awareness but don't change outcomes.
-Policy statements signal intent but don't fix processes.
+With the EEOC recovering $700 million in FY 2024 and diversity leaders outperforming peers by 39%, the business case for acting is clear.
+Hiring bias isn’t going away on its own.
+Training programs raise awareness but don’t change outcomes.
+Policy statements signal intent but don’t fix processes.

-The companies that get this right won't just avoid lawsuits.
-They'll access talent pools their competitors systematically overlook.
+Companies that get this right won’t just avoid lawsuits.
+They’ll access talent pools their competitors systematically overlook.
 Start with an audit of where bias enters your current process.
 Then choose tools designed to eliminate it at every step.